minecraftforum/documents/rules/rules.md

 # Global Rules

+The Minecraft Forum Global Rules apply to every section of the website, unless stated otherwise in the rules of that section, for example a section may permit some forms of bumping, or a section may permit advertising.

 ## Advertising

 Promoting something on the forum is advertising, advertising includes Minecraft related things, like YouTube videos, servers and development services, and includes non-Minecraft things, like Kickstarter projects, games and surveys.
 Advertising on the forum is only permitted if a relevant forum section exists for the content that is to be advertised, for example advertising Minecraft Servers is permitted in the [Minecraft Servers](http://www.minecraftforum.net/forums/servers) section, and advertising Minecraft based YouTube videos is permitted in the [Show Your Creation](http://www.minecraftforum.net/forums/show-your-creation) section.
 Any advertising that does not fit into a section is not allowed unless an administrator has provided permission, please [Contact Us](http://www.minecraftforum.net/about/support) to obtain permission.